jesusEnocMartinez/prueba-tecnica-java-17/README.md

 	3. Clone the repository using the command git clone [repository URL].
 	4. Open the project in your preferred IDE.
 	5. If you’re using Visual Studio Code, run the command mvn spring-boot:run in the terminal to start the application.
+ 	6. Review technical documentation in the Documentation folder.